-• An "F" means the student has not satisfactorily met course requirements and must repeat the course.

-- An "I" is assigned only when, due to mitigating circumstances and with the authorization from the Program Chair, coursework is not completed.
+- An "F" means the student has not satisfactorily met course requirements and must repeat the course. - An "I" is assigned only when, due to mitigating circumstances and with the authorization from the Program Chair, coursework is not completed.
 The student must complete all work within one (1) calendar week from the end of the term at which time the grade will be changed to the grade earned.
 For purposes of grade point and satisfactory progress, the "I" will be converted to a final grade and the GPA recalculated. - An "IP" means the course is currently in progress.
 The grade has not been finalized for the course.
-A grade of "IP" will not be calculated in the cumulative grade point average (GPA). - An "LOA" is assigned when a student has been granted a Leave of Absence.
+A grade of "IP" will not be calculated in the cumulative grade point average (GPA). - An "LOA" is assigned when a student has been granted a Leave of Absence before a course has ended.
 It does not affect the grade point average (GPA) but will affect the student's rate of completion. - An "R" is assigned for when a student has not satisfactorily met course requirements and must retake a course.
 The initial attempt at the course will receive an "R." A grade of "R" will not be calculated in the cumulative grade point average (GPA). - A "W" is assigned for withdrawals.
-A grade of "W" will not be calculated in the cumulative grade point average (GPA) but will affect the student's rate of completion.
+A grade of "W" will not be calculated in the cumulative grade point average (GPA), but will affect the student's rate of completion.

-Diploma Program Grading Scale:
+Diploma Program (Comprehensive Dental Assisting and Comprehensive Medical Assisting Programs) Grading Scale: